CareyLabVT/FLARE/README.md

 Forecasting Lake And Reservoir Ecosystems

 Directions for using FLARE
 note: that FLARE has not been fully generalized and only works at Falling Creek Reservoir.
-We are working to generalize for use in other lakes
+We are working to generalize for use in other lakes and look forward to collaborating with others to get FLARE working at your site!

 `initiate_forecast_example.R` provides an example for running FLARE once